 Your nomination will then be considered by a selection panel.

-The cost for 2021 is $9000 plus GST, and is tax deductable.
+DISC is a fee paying course costing approximately $9,500 + GST.
 The course fee covers all costs associated with delivery of each module from the time the participant arrives at their departure airport until return, including all accommodation, all meals, access to venues, and all transport.

-In addition, the course fee covers your first two years of membership of the Defence Industry Courses Alumni.
+In addition, the course fee covers your first two years of membership of the Defence Industry Courses Alumni (DICA).

 Further to the structured program, syndicate work will be required during, and outside of course dates.
 Participants will be allocated to a working group in order to develop a presentation on an assigned topic.
 Each syndicate topic is different and a mentor will also be assigned to assist and guide you.
 The syndicate will present to senior Defence and industry executives during the final module of the course.
 This is followed by completion of a 3000-3500 word paper on the topic by the syndicate.
 At each module, applicants should be aware that there will be course deliverables in the form of written submissions and/or presentations leading to the final paper.